GBxlimited/GbxBomb/README.md

 ##
 **Q:** Why is the limit so low?

 **A:** Due the amount of requests, the APIs can die.
-To prevent a bigger outtake of TBomb, it has been limited.
+To prevent a bigger outtake of GBxBomb, it has been limited.
 ##
 **Q:** Help, I got the error that the requirements aren't installed, even when the installer has successfully reached the main menu